ecoshub/termium/README.md

 - After adding input you can use **up/down** keys to switch old commands.
 - Also you can clear history using `s.CommandPalette.ClearHistory()`.
 - Use `s.Print(input)` and `s.AppendToLastLine(input)` to use screen without adding panels.

+## Contributing
+Contributions to this project are welcome.
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+## License
+This program is licensed under the MIT License.